Introduction

 Internet-exposed devices

-Management It is not recommended to expose the Axis device as a public web server or public network access of any kind, allowing unknown clients to gain network access to the device.
-For more guidance, please see the following guidelines.
+We don’t recommend that you expose the Axis device as a public web server or that you in any other way give unknown clients network access to the device.
+For more information, see Limit internet exposure.

 Common password

-It is strongly advised to use a unique password per device instead of using a generic password across all devices.
-For more guidance please see instructions on how to setup the root password for the device and dedicated video client accounts.
+We strongly advise you to use a unique password for each device instead of a generic password for all devices.
+For instructions, see Configure administrator account and Create dedicated accounts.

 Anonymous access